 Each course has its own place, flavors, and traditions.
 Italians don’t always eat every single course at each meal, but understanding how the sections work helps you order more confidently and try new dishes you might otherwise skip.
 Even smaller restaurants in Italy stick to this structure, so once you know the basics, you’ll feel right at home wherever you go.

 Antipasti (singular: antipasto) means “before the meal.”
 These dishes are served at the very start of the meal and are meant to wake up your appetite.
 Traditional antipasti often feature cold cuts, cheeses, marinated veggies, or seafood, sometimes served on large platters to share.
-A few examples I’ve tried at local trattorias: prosciutto and melon, caprese salad (fresh mozzarella, tomatoes, and basil), bruschetta, or mixed olives.
+Common examples include prosciutto and melon, caprese salad, bruschetta, mixed olives, marinated vegetables and local cheeses.
 You’ll also find regional specialties depending on where you are in Italy, so some antipasti reflect local cheeses, meats, or pickled vegetables, giving you a true taste of the area.

 You aren’t expected to fill up on antipasti.
 Instead, they’re about light, flavorful bites that give you a sense of what’s coming and allow everyone at the table to settle in and enjoy the conversation.
 In fact, many Italians use antipasti time to catch up with friends or family, setting the tone for a laidback dining experience.